 Cool.
 Nice and clean.

 Home stretch, now.
-If you used RTV to replace the cover gasket, give it time to cure overnight.
+If you used RTV to replace the cover gasket, you’ll need to give it time to cure overnight before proceeding.

 Refill your two-wheeled best friend with some fresh oil, start it up, and take it for a test ride.
 Make sure everything is working correctly, and check for any leaks at the clutch cover gasket.
 If everything checks out, congrats.
 You’re done.